 - For the Cheesecake

-- In the large bowl, beat together cream cheese and sugar until light and fluffy.
+- Heat oven to 350 degrees.
+In the large bowl, beat together cream cheese and sugar until light and fluffy.
 Please do not skip this step because if the cream-cheese and sugar are not creamed they will clump up with the eggs.
 Reduce speed to low and beat in eggs, one at a time until they are fully blended in.
 Beat in sour cream and vanilla until well combined.

 - Pour the batter into the cupcakes molds until they are about 90% full.
 Spoon ½ teaspoon of the strawberry mixture onto each cheesecake and swirl around with a the tip on a knife.